amadeus4dev-examples/amadeus-ios/README.md

 Every API call returns a `OnCompletion` closure that either resolves or rejects.
 Every resolved API call returns a `JSON` object.

-If the API call contained a JSON response, it will parse the JSON into `.result` attribute.
-If it also contains a `data` key, that is made available in `.data` attribute.
+If the API call contained a JSON response, the SDK will parse that JSON into `.result` attribute.
+If it contains a `data` key, that is made available in `.data` attribute.
 The raw body of the response is always available in `.body` attribute.

 ```swift
 amadeus.shopping.flightDestinations.get(params: ["origin": "MAD", "maxPrice": "10000"], onCompletion: {